|Lunar Duo Explorer||Haven Tarp||Gatewood Cape||Lunar Solo|

 The Skyscape's large side entry door lets you easily enter the tent or retrieve gear.
 With floor length over 100 inches, the Skyscape accommodates the tallest hikers.
 You can carry a light tent and still sleep well.

-The canopy and floor of the Trekker are constructed of silicone nylon.
+The canopy and floor of the Trekker are constructed of Silicone Polyester.
 This fabric has been the workhorse of fabrics used to build ultralight tents for the last decade.
 Its main properties are its strength, light weight and that it’s impervious to mold or mildew.

 The Trekker is great when you want to be light but don't want to break the bank.